ilaydamari/Linkedin/README.md

 full join

 (select PROFILELINK, CURRENTJOB2, CURRENTCOMPANY2, replace (CURRENTCOMPANY2, CURRENTCOMPANY2, 'Full Time') as POSITION2
-from "LINK"."PUBLIC"."Job_Types"
+from ""LINK"".""PUBLIC"".""Job_Types""
 WHERE CURRENTJOB2         not like '%null%' and   CURRENTJOB2         not like '%Null%' and   CURRENTJOB2         not like '%NULL%' and   CURRENTJOB2         not like '%NULL%' and   CURRENTCOMPANY2 not like '%Part-time%' ) b

 on a.PROFILELINK=b.PROFILELINK